consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 }

 ```
-Checkpoints include in their payload the following data:
-- __`Source`__: The SubnetID of the subnet that is committing the checkpoint.
-The `SCA` checks that the right subnet actor is committing the checkpoint for the source to prevent forged checkpoints.
-- __`Proof`__: The proof of the state of the subnet that is to be committed in the parent chain.
-In the reference implementation of the subnet actor, we just include the tipset for the epoch being committed, but this proof could be a snapshot of a test, a ZK Proof, or any other piece of information that subnets want to anchor in their parent's chain.
-- __`Epoch`__: Epoch of the checkpoint being committed.
-The epoch must be a multiple of `CheckPeriod`.
-- __`PrevCheck`__: `CID` of the previous checkpoint committed.
-- __`Children`__: Slice of checkpoints from children propagated in the corresponding checkpointing window.
-- __`CrossMsgs`__: Metadata of all the messages being propagated in the checkpoint.
-This metadata includes the source, destination and `CID` of the messages.
 Every `CrossMsgMeta` gets updated with every new checkpoint on its way up the hierarchy aggregating messages with the same destination building a tree of linked message digests with different sources but the same destination.
 Thus, every subnet only sees the message aggregation of its children (i.e. the digest of all the subnet's children's CrossMsgMeta list).
-Any subnet looking to know the specific messages behind the `CID` of a `CrossMsgMeta` -- which will be the case for the destination subnet of the messages, see [cross-net messages](#cross-net-messages) -- only needs to send a query message leveraging the [Subnet Content Resolution Protocol](#Subnet-Content-Resolution-Protocol "Subnet Content Resolution Protocol") for the cross-message `CID` to the corresponding pubsub topic of the source subnet.
+Any subnet looking to know the specific messages behind the `CID` of a `CrossMsgMeta` -- which will be the case for the destination subnet of the messages, see [cross-net messages](#cross-net-messages) -- only needs to send a query message leveraging the [Subnet Content Resolution Protocol](#Subnet-Content-Resolution-Protocol "Subnet Content Resolution Protocol") for the cross-net message `CID` to the corresponding pubsub topic of the source subnet.

 > TODO: Add a figure of how `CrossMsgMeta` are aggregated?

 ## Cross-net messages
 Users in a subnet interact with other subnets through cross-net transactions (or messages).
 The propagation of a cross-net transaction may slightly differ depending on the location of subnets in the hierarchy (i.e. if moving up or down the hierarchy).
 In particular, we distinguish the following type of cross-net messages:

-- __Top-down messages__ _(brown)_ are cross-messages directed towards a subnet that is lower in the hierarchy (e.g. from `/root/f0100` to `/root/f0200`).
+- __Top-down messages__ _(brown)_ are cross-net messages directed towards a subnet that is lower in the hierarchy (e.g. from `/root/f0100` to `/root/f0200`).
-- __Bottom-up  messages__ _(green)_ are cross-messages directed towards a subnet that is higher in the hierarchy but shares the same prefix (e.g  from  `/root/f0100/f0200` to `root/f0100`).
+- __Bottom-up  messages__ _(green)_ are cross-net messages directed towards a subnet that is higher in the hierarchy but shares the same prefix (e.g  from  `/root/f0100/f0200` to `root/f0100`).
 - __Path messages__ _(pink)_.
 Every message routed in the hierarchy can be seen as a combination of top-down and bottom-up transactions.
 Path messages are cross-net messages in which the source and destination subnets are not in the same branch.
 These are propagated through bottom-up messages (i.e. `CrossMsgMeta` in checkpoints) up to the common parent (`/root`, in the worst case) and through top-down messages from there to the destination.

 ![](https://hackmd.io/_uploads/r1af_cd99.png)

 New cross-net messages from a subnet are sent by sending a message to the `SendCross()`, `Fund()`, or `Release()` functions of the `SCA` of the corresponding subnet. `SendCross()` sends an arbitrary message specified as an argument to the subnet in `Destination`; while `Fund()` initiates a top-down message to a child subnet with an amount of native tokens to the source's address in the subnet; and `Release()` sends and amount of native tokens to the source's address in the parent.
 When any of these messages is received, the `SCA` evaluates if it is a top-down or a bottom-up message, and routes it correspondingly (by notifying the children or including the message in a checkpoint, respectively).

-### Cross-message pool
+### Cross-net message pool
 Nodes in subnets have two types of message pools: an internal pool to track unverified messages originating in and targeting the current subnet, and a `CrossMsgPool` that listens to unverified cross-msgs directed at (or traversing) the subnet.
 In order for cross-msgs to be verified and executed, they need to be run through the consensus algorithm of the subnet and included in a valid subnet block.

 Full nodes in subnets are required to be full nodes of their parent in order to listen to events in their parent's `SCA` and their own subnet actor.
 The `CrossMsgPool` listents to the `SCA` and collects any new cross-net messages appearing at the `SCA`.
 Whenever the subnet's parent`SCA` receives a new top-down message or collects a new bottom-up `CrossMsgMeta` from a child checkpoint, the `CrossMsgPool` is conveniently notified.
 Top-down messages can be proposed to and applied directly in the subnet.
 For bottom-up messages, the cross-msg pool only has the CID of the `CrossMsgMeta` that points to the cross-msgs to be applied and, therefore, needs to make a request to the [Subnet Content Resolution Protocol](#Subnet-Content-Resolution-Protocol "Subnet Content Resolution Protocol") to retrieve the raw messages, so they can be proposed and applied in the subnet.

 Blocks in subnets include both messages originating within the subnet and cross-msgs targeting (or traversing) the subnet.
 Both types can be differentiated by looking at the `From` and `To` of the messages: cross-net messages include a `hierarchical address` (with subnet information) in both fields, while plain subnet messages include raw addresses in these fields.
 When a new block including top-down cross-msgs is verified in the subnet consensus, the cross-msgs are committed, and every node receiving the new block executes the cross-msgs to trigger the corresponding state changes and fund exchanges in the subnet.

-### Cross-message execution
+### Cross-net message execution
 Cross-msgs in a block are implicitly executed by calling the `ApplyMsg()` of the subnet's `SCA` from the `SystemActor`.
 In the execution of a new block, the `TipSetExecutor` checks if the message to be applied is a plain subnet message or a cross-net message.
 If it is a cross-net message, the `TipSetExecutor` tailors a new message to the `SCA`, calling `ApplyMsg()` and including the cross-net message to be executed as a parameter.
 This new message is applied implicitly in the node with `ApplyImplicitMsg()` (see [how messages to the `CronActor` and rewards are executed](https://spec.filecoin.io/#section-systems.filecoin_vm.interpreter.implicit-messages) in the Filecoin spec).

 What `ApplyMsg()` does to execute the cross-net message is: